-The lenders' total commitment under our Unsecured Line of Credit is \$1.0 billion.
+The lenders' total commitment under our Operating Partnership's Unsecured Line of Credit is \$1.0 billion.
 Our Unsecured Line of Credit bears interest at a variable interest rate equal to Eurodollar plus 0.475% per annum and matures on August 3, 2010, with a provision for a one-year extension at our option, subject to certain conditions.
 There can be no assurance that we will be able to renew or replace the Unsecured Line of Credit upon maturity on favorable terms (including the lenders' total commitment) or at all.
-The Unsecured Line of Credit is a recourse obligation of ours.
+The Unsecured Line of Credit is a recourse obligation of our Operating Partnership.
 Under the Unsecured Line of Credit, a facility fee equal to 0.125% per annum is payable in quarterly installments.
-The interest rate and facility fee are subject to adjustment in the event of a change in our unsecured debt ratings.
+The interest rate and facility fee are subject to adjustment in the event of a change in our Operating Partnership's unsecured debt ratings.
 The Unsecured Line of Credit involves a syndicate of lenders.
-The Unsecured Line of Credit contains a competitive bid option that allows banks that are part of the lender consortium to bid to make loan advances to us at a negotiated LIBOR-based rate.
+The Unsecured Line of Credit involves a syndicate of lenders.
+The Unsecured Line of Credit involves a syndicate of lenders are under the lender constraint to bid to make loan advances to the Company at a negotiated LIBOR-based rate.
 Our ability to borrow under our Unsecured Line of Credit is subject to our compliance with a number of customary financial and other covenants on an ongoing basis, including:

-- a leverage ratio not to exceed 60%, however the leverage ratio may increase to no greater than 65% provided that it is reduced back to 60% within 180 days; - a secured debt leverage ratio not to exceed 55%; - a fixed charge coverage ratio of at least 1.40; - an unsecured leverage ratio not to exceed 60%, however the leverage ratio may increase to no greater than 65% provided that it is reduced back to 60% within 180 days; - · a minimum net worth requirement; - an unsecured debt interest coverage ratio of at least 1.75; and - limitations on permitted investments.
+- · a leverage ratio not to exceed 60%, however the leverage ratio may increase to no greater than 65% provided that it is reduced back to 60% within 180 days; - a secured debt leverage ratio not to exceed 55%; - a fixed charge coverage ratio of at least 1.40; - an unsecured leverage ratio not to exceed 60%, however the leverage ratio may increase to no greater than 65% provided that it is reduced back to 60% within 180 days; - a minimum net worth requirement; - · an unsecured debt interest coverage ratio of at least 1.75; and - limitations on permitted investments.